Maximiliam999/BattleShipsPy/README.md

 # Last Battleship

 Last Battleship is a Python terminal game where users can challenge the computer by destroying all their ships in 10 guesses.
+Underneath is a live preview.

 ![Live preview of my project](assets/images/livepreview.png)